tardate/LittleArduinoProjects/Radio/pixie/README.md

 ### Side-tone Indicator

 The kit included a piezo buzzer side-tone indicator.
-I did install it, but left the label on the buzzer as everyone knows how annoyiing they can be!
+I did install it, but left the label on the buzzer as everyone knows how annoying they can be!

 I did add an LED side-tone indicator (LED_K and R9), which was not in the kit - the LED in the base design is a simple power-on indicator.